Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Results

-We then estimate, for each region, what electricity demand would have been with zero heating or cooling degree hours (i.e., a constant temperature of 18$^{\circ}$C).
-We call this estimate \emph{hard demand}.
-If we define $Y_{it}$ as the observed demand in region $i$ and hour $t$, $\widehat{Y_{it}} \vert T=T_{it}$ as the model-predicted demand, and $\widehat{Y_{it}} \vert T=18^{\circ}C$ as the predicted value at a constant 18$^{\circ}$C, then we estimate the maximum possible \emph{share of shiftable load} in that region and hour as

-where the parameter $\alpha$ is the share of temperature-sensitive load that is assumed to be actually shiftable.
-For each region and each hour, we calculate the degree to which electricity load can be flattened for $\alpha \in \{0.01, 0.02,... , 1\}$.
-These calculations are illustrated for one day in one region in the Eastern interconnect, for $\alpha=0.5$ and $\alpha = 1$ (Figure~\ref{fig:smoothDemand}).
-For each region and day, we calculate the percent reduction in the standard deviation (SD) of load, the percent reduction in peak load, and the percent increase in base load, when demand is optimally flattened using available shiftable load ($SS_{it}$).\footnote{The percent reduction in SD is calculated as $100\% \times (1 - \frac{SD(\text{flattened demand})}{SD(\text{raw demand})})$.} These calculations are made on both daily and overall (years 2016-2018) time scales.

-\paragraph* {\bf Results.}
+\section{Results}

-\textbf{ If half the temperature-sensitive load is shiftable ($\alpha = 0.5$), regional daily peak load can be reduced by an average of 10.1\%, daily base load increases by an average of 22.2\%, daily SD falls by an average of 76.9\%, and 17.9\% of region/days can be flattened completely.} If all temperature-sensitive load is shiftable in practice, these numbers improve: average daily peak load falls by 13.2\%, average daily base load increases by 24.3\%, the average daily SD falls by 92.2\%, and 60.1\% of region/days can be flattened completely.
-Thus, roughly three quarters of peak shaving potential and about 90\% of the base-load increasing potential is achieved if just half the temperature-sensitive load is actually shiftable within days.
+\paragraph{If half the temperature-sensitive load is shiftable ($\alpha = 0.5$), regional daily peak load can be reduced by an average of 10.1\%, daily base load increases by an average of 22.2\%, the daily standard deviation (SD) of load falls by an average of 76.9\%, and 17.9\% of region/days can be flattened completely.} If all temperature-sensitive load is shiftable in practice, these numbers improve: average daily peak load falls by 13.2\%, average daily base load increases by 24.3\%, the average daily SD falls by 92.2\%, and 60.1\% of region/days can be flattened completely.
+Thus, roughly three quarters of peak-shaving potential and about 90\% of the base-load increasing potential is achieved if just half the temperature-sensitive load is actually shiftable within days.
 If only a quarter of temperature-sensitive load is actually shiftable, then roughly half of the potential flatting is possible.
 All of these statistics are summarized in the top row of Table~\ref{tab:smoothdem_stat}.
-To illustrate the full range of what might be possible from demand-side shifting of temperature-sensitive demand, we show the percent decline in the daily SD for the full range of $\alpha \in [0.01, 1]$ (Figure~\ref{fig:daily_sd}).
+To illustrate the full range of what might be possible from demand-side shifting of temperature-sensitive demand, we show the percent decline in the daily SD for the full range of $\alpha \in [0.01, 1]$ (Figure~\ref{fig:combo_sd}).
 The figure also shows how flatting (SD reduction) varies across regions.
+See also SD reduction map in Supplemental Information Figure~\ref{fig:sdred_map}.
 More flattening tends to be possible in Eastern regions as compared to Western regions, while ERCOT (Texas) has somewhat more potential flattening than the national average, typical of many regions in the Eastern interconnect.